Have an upcoming trip, but don’t know the rules on traveling with CBD? We’ll fill you in.

 Because marijuana is still federally prohibited, the TSA will most likely prevent you from traveling with cannabis flower or other products containing THC.

 The DEA (Drug Enforcement Administration) and the FDA (Food & Drug Administration) do not consider hemp-derived CBD to be the same as marijuana-derived CBD.
-This is a very grey area when it comes to CBD.
-More information on this important distinction can be found here.
+This is a very grey area when it comes to CBD, more information can be found here.

 As long as the THC content in your CBD product is below 0.3 percent, you are in the clear.
-Make sure to check the label of your product to ensure it is within the legal limit.
+Check the label of your product to ensure it is within the legal limit.
 Every trusted CBD brand should give you a clear understanding of the contents within their products.

 Follow these simple guidelines and you and your CBD should breeze through security without any issues.